Arizona Truck Accident Lawyers

 If you have been injured in a trucking accident in Arizona, you should contact the experienced Arizona truck accident lawyers from Zinda Law Group at (800) 863-5312 for a free consultation to explore your options.
 If we are not able to win your case, you will not owe us anything.

 TRUCK ACCIDENT STATISTICS

 In Arizona, over 12,000 accidents involving trucks occurred in 2019.
 More than 3,000 of these crashes resulted in injuries, while 92 were fatal.
-The number of crashes reported in Arizona has continued to rise over the past few years as well.
+The number of crashes reported in Arizona has risen over the past few years as well.
 Indeed, Interstate 10 from Phoenix to California is one of the deadliest roadways in the United States, along with Interstate 19 from Tucson to the Mexico border.
 Nationally, truck accidents have risen sharply since 2009, with the number of accidents increasing by 45% between 2009 and 2018.
 Most of these accidents occur in rural areas and on interstate highways.

 COMMON CAUSES OF TRUCK ACCIDENTS

 First, drivers should pay attention to the highway as well as nearby vehicles while driving.
 It should go without saying, but drivers who use mobile devices, eating, adjusting the radio, or engaging in other distracting activities may not pay proper attention to the road.
 Truck drivers must take special care to avoid any distractions to protect other vehicles from the deadly consequences of a trucking accident.